LukaPavlovicGit/xv6-file-recovery-functionality/README.md

 File is recoverable only if it's integrity remained untouched.
 That means that neither of file's memory blocks is used by other file or directory.<br/>

 To make this task possible i've made two major changes of xv6 OS.<br/>
-- First is to keep track of memory blokcs which are part of a file by adding array[memory block address] in a file structure.<br/>
+- First is to keep track of memory blocks which are part of a file by adding array[memory block address] in a file structure.<br/>
-- Second is to assign a *del* flag to each file in the directory which indicates whether a file is deleted or not by adding del flag dirent structure.<br/>
+- Second is to assign a flag to each file in the directory which indicates whether a file is deleted or not by adding ***del*** attribute in the dirent structure.<br/>

-By default, when file is deleted in xv6 all of it's content dissappear and set busy flag to zero which indicates whether a file structure can be used by other directories to store data.
-I've changed that in a such way that if file is deleted all of a file's data remain on disk as it was, but to set busy flag to 0 and del flag to 1.<br/>
+By default, when file is deleted in xv6 all of it's content dissappear and set busy flag to zero which indicates that a file structure can be used by other directories to store data.
+I've changed that in a such way that if file is deleted all of file's data remain on disk as it was, but to set busy flag to 0 and del flag to 1.
+Doing this we've preserved file's data, but made file structure available for reuse.<br/>

 Additional changes to the xv6 OS: